 However, you may find, as I do, that escarole is more palatable with judicious cooking.
 It wilts down quickly in sautés, and becomes downright comforting in soups like the classic potato and escarole soup.

 Some years ago, kale inspired such devotion that it inspired sweatshirts and T-shirts reading “Kale University.”
 It’s almost right up there with spinach in terms of versatility.
-It’s a leafy green that’s as welcome in warming stews as in refreshing green smoothies.
+It’s a leafy green that’s as welcome in warming stews as in a refreshing green smoothie.
 And though kale-mania seems to have leveled off, it’s still a veggie much deserving of a regular place on the plate.

 Like its cousin, collard greens, Kale is a cruciferous vegetable, the family of veggies that broccoli and cauliflower belong to.